 Anna earned her Master’s in Education from LeTourneau University in 2010.
 She earned her Master’s of Art in Counseling from LeTourneau University in 2014.
 She brings a wealth of knowledge in trauma informed care and helping children and families work though that trauma.
 She is compassionate about the children and families she works with and wants to help them become their best selves.

-Rachel (Rae) Bell, MA, CYMHS, LPC Associate
+Rachel (Rae) Bell, MA, CYMHS, LPC

-Rachel Bell is a Licensed Professional Counselor Associate with over a decade of experience working with children, adolescents, and families navigating complex life experiences.
+Rachel Bell is a Licensed Professional Counselor with over a decade of experience working with children, adolescents, and families navigating complex life experiences.
 Her background includes supporting children from hard places, as well as working closely with foster, adoptive, and biological families through seasons of transition, trauma, and healing.

 Rachel earned her Master’s degree in Clinical Mental Health Counseling from LeTourneau University in 2023.
 She brings a compassionate and creative approach to therapy, often incorporating art, music, and play to help clients express themselves in meaningful ways.
 Rachel is passionate about creating a safe, nurturing environment where clients of all ages can feel seen, heard, and supported.